robtweed/DPP/KV.md

 # Advanced Instantiation of the Key/Value Store

-The example shown above used a copy of the DPP Key/Value Store module from this Github repository.
-It will have also used copies from Github for *QOper8* and *DPP*.
+The example shown above used a copy of the DPP Key/Value Store creation module from this Github repository.
+Behind the scenes, it will have also used copies from Github for the actual *KV* class module, as well as *QOper8* and *DPP*.

 The example also used the default *indexedDB* database store name of "DPP".

+## Using Local Copies of the Resources Used by the Key/Value Store

-If you want to use local copies for the Key/Value store, QOper8 and DPP Modules, use the same options as documented for instantiating DPP itself, eg:
+If you want to use local copies for the Key/Value store, QOper8 and DPP Modules, use the same options as documented for instantiating DPP itself, and then use the *KV* module's *start* method:

-          const {KV} = await import('./dpp/dpp-kv.js');
+          const {KV} = await import('/path/to/dpp-kv.js');
-          const {DPP} = await import('./dpp/dpp.js');
+          const {DPP} = await import('/path/to/dpp.js');
-          const {QOper8} = await import('./qoper8/qoper8.js');
+          const {QOper8} = await import('/path/to/qoper8.js');

           let tel = await KV.start({
             storeName: 'telephone',